leockl/tool-ahead-of-time-ts/README.md

 The number of languages in the world is a complex and debated figure, but the most commonly cited estimate from Ethnologue is **7,100+ living languages**.
 This number can vary based on classification criteria and ongoing documentation efforts.
 ```

+### 4. LangChain.js's ChatBedrockConverse library (using DeepSeek-R1 671B on Amazon Bedrock)

 ## Changelog 📖

 20th Feb 2025: